akhil-arun/Amazon-BestSellers-Clone/README.md

 # Amazon Best Seller Clone

-This is a webiste developed using React, that serves aa a clone of the Amzaon Best Sellers webapage.
+This repo contains the source code for a web application that was developed using React, and it serves aa a clone of the Amzaon Best Sellers webapage.